Estimate Time2 min

 Returning to work after a disability or with a chronic illness

-If your employer is subject to the Americans with Disabilities Act (ADA), you can request accommodations to help you return to work.
+If your employer is subject to the Americans with Disabilities Act (ADA), you can request accommodations to help you return to work—and even during the offer process or during any point after starting.
 You may be able to work from home or ask for a flexible schedule, or your employer could assign you to a different role.
 Find more ADA regulations at ADA.gov

 Asking for a little flexibility from your employer can benefit both of you.
 Your employer would save the time and expense of recruiting, hiring, and training a new employee—and you’d get to continue working.
-The Job Accommodation Network reports that most accommodations cost employers no extra money, and about 3 out of 4 employers who did implement accommodations said they were very or extremely effective.1
+The Job Accommodation Network reports that implementing accommodations are low to no cost, and employers are understand the benefit in keeping valuable employees.1

 If you can’t go back to work because of a disability or chronic condition